Last editedJun 20237 min read

-In some instances this has resulted in the ‘commodification’ of compliance services, but value is not viewed the same by all clients.
+To give you some context, the timesheet, first developed by law firms in the 1950s, allowed accountants to track what to charge for their services.
+But, pricing models based on time sheets and billable time are fast disappearing.
+Cloud technology is partly responsible for allowing accountants to offer better advice in less time, with less operational overheads.
+In some instances, this has resulted in the ‘commodification’ of compliance services, but the value is not viewed the same by all clients.
 To derive maximum revenue, it’s important to flex the pricing of services according to clients on a case-by-case basis.

-Why pricing models have changed
+Why accounting pricing models have changed

-The ubiquity of broadband and smart devices means that businesses are increasingly running their operations online and in the cloud, and many previously manual tasks are now automated.
+The ubiquity of broadband and smart devices means businesses are increasingly running their operations online and in the cloud, and many previously manual tasks are now automated.

-Even newer accounting software like GoProposal ensures accountants are pricing their services consistently every time, to ensure you never do more work than you're being paid for.
+Even newer accounting software like GoProposal ensures accountants are pricing their services consistently every time to ensure you never do more work than you're being paid for.

 Forward-thinking accountants are embracing these changes by reinventing themselves as business advisers and offering more lucrative services such as access to finance, cash flow forecasting and business planning.

-Different types of pricing
+Different types of pricing accounting services

 Fixed fee services are easy to understand for clients, as they create certainty around liabilities.
 Typically fixed fees will be for one-off or annual services.
 This type of pricing is the most popular among small accountancy firms, with 73.7% of those surveyed in the GoCardless 2018 Accountants Benchmarking Survey listing it as one of their pricing methods.

-James Ashford, Director of MAP (Xero's Medium Sized Firm of the Year 2020), uses fixed fees for every service in his accounting firm.
+James Ashford, Director of MAP (Xero's Medium-Sized Firm of the Year 2020), uses fixed fees for every service in his accounting firm.
 He believes you should always be the authority when it comes to presenting the pricing for your accounting services to your clients:

 Monthly retainers typically cover ongoing services related to bookkeeping and compliance.
-Spreading out the associated client cost of these services over a 12 month period creates predictability around recurring revenues and certainty around cash flows.
+Spreading out the associated client cost of these services over a 12-month period creates predictability around recurring revenues and certainty around cash flows.

 Quoting a client with a live price will allow you to assess whether it is something they are likely to agree to.

-Mark Wickersham FCA, author of Effective Pricing For Accountants says:
+Mark Wickersham FCA, author of Effective Pricing For Accountants, says: